LOC/H. Social Sciences

 Ruth Mountaingrove videotape autobiography

-Ruth Mountaingrove is a photographer, writer and artist who moved to Oregon in 1971, settling in communes and eventually co-founding Rootworks, a lesbian community in Southern Oregon.
+Ruth Mountaingrove (1923-2016) was a photographer, writer and artist who moved to Oregon in 1971, settling in communes and eventually co-founding Rootworks, a lesbian community in Southern Oregon.
 The collection consists of 21 VHS videotapes of Mountaingrove relating the story of her life by talking, dancing, and singing.

 Phi Mu Alpha Sinfonia.
 Psi Chapter records